-Equity theory says that the relationship between an individual’s inputs (contribution) and their benefits (reward) is important for their sense of fairness and equity, thus for their motivation.
+Adams’ Equity Theory of Motivation says that the relationship between an individual’s inputs (contribution) and their benefits (reward) is important for their sense of fairness and equity, thus for their motivation.
 To make more sense of this though, we need to understand what types of things constitute both inputs and benefits.

 Contributions (inputs or costs):